fastify/avvio/README.md

 Calls a function after all the previously defined plugins are loaded, including all their dependencies.
 The `'start'` event is not emitted yet.

+The callback changes basing on the parameters your are giving:
 1. If one parameter is given to the callback, that parameter will be the `error` object.
 2. If two parameters are given to the callback, the first will be the `error` object, the second will be the `done` callback.
 3. If three parameters are given to the callback, the first will be the `error` object, the second will be the `context` and the third the `done` callback.